INDIANA - Oil & Gas "Critical Infrastructure" Anti-Protest Bills

 Lobbying information on specific bills in Indiana is not made public.

 The Indiana state arm of the American Petroleum Institute, the Indiana Petroleum Council, thanked Governor Eric Holcomb for signing SB 471 into law.
+API represents most of the major U.S. oil industry, including:

 Media Reports & References: